Dasharo/docs/docs/unified/novacustom/firmware-transition.md

 This document describes the process of transitioning from Dasharo UEFI to Heads and the other way around.

+> NOTE: The transition is currently only supported on laptops.
+The NUC BOX is currently not supported by Heads.

 ## Switching from Dasharo UEFI to Heads

 To change firmware branches from UEFI to Heads, because of how different the two